pytest as the primary runner #

 pytest -k,-m, node IDs,--lf/--fffor last-failed / failures-first - Markers for classification —

-@pytest.mark.smoke,@pytest.mark.slow, etc.; Litmus adds hardware-specific flags on top - Fixtures —
+@pytest.mark.smoke,@pytest.mark.slow, etc.; Litmus adds hardware-specific markers on top - Fixtures —

 yield-based setup/teardown, scope resolution, automatic composition - Parametrize —